alexgs/metalsmith-assets-improved/README.md

 [2]: https://github.com/treygriffith/metalsmith-assets
 [3]: https://github.com/thehydroimpulse/metalsmith-static

+## Usage

+It is highly recommended to set `metalsmith.clean(false)` if you are using the `replace` option.
+Otherwise, Metalsmith will delete all of your old build files each time it runs, which makes the `replace` option pretty pointless.

 ## License

 The content of this repository is licensed under the [3-Clause BSD license][4].
 Please see the enclosed [license file][5] for specific terms.